Enemaridavido/pdsnd_github/README.md

     * (If they chose day) Which day - _monday_, _tuesday_, _wednesday_, _thursday_, _friday_, _saturday_, _sunday_ or _all_?

     The answers to the questions above will determine the city and timeframe on which you'll do data analysis.
 After filtering the dataset, users will see the statistical result of the data, and choose to restart or exit.

+    ### **The Datasets:**
+    Randomly selected data for the first six months of 2017 are provided for all three cities.
+All three of the data files contain the same core six (6) columns:

+    * Start Time (e.g., 2017-01-01 00:07:57)
+    * End Time (e.g., 2017-01-01 00:20:53)
+    * Trip Duration (in seconds - e.g., 776)
+    * Start Station (e.g., Broadway & Barry Ave)
+    * End Station (e.g., Sedgwick St & North Ave)
+    * User Type (Subscriber or Customer)

+    The _Chicago_ and _New York City_ files also have the following two columns:

+    * Gender
+    * Birth Year

+    ### **Statistics Calculated:**
+    The code helps user to tell about bike share use in _Chicago_, _New York City_ and _Washington_ by computing a variety of descriptive statistics.
+In this project, the code output will provide the following information:

+    * Popular times of travel (i.e., occurs most often in the start time):

+      - most common month
+      - most common day of week
+      - most common hour of day

+    * Popular stations and trip:

+      - most common start station
+      - most common end station
+      - most common trip from start to end (i.e., most frequent combination of start station and end station)

+    * Trip duration:

+      - total travel time in hours
+      - average travel time

+    * User info:

+      - displays counts of each user type
+      - displays counts of each gender (only available for _NYC_ and _Chicago_)
+      - displays earliest, most recent, most common year of birth (only available for _NYC_ and _Chicago_)